cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

 ###5.2 app/Config/bootstrap.php

 The bootstrap file is the core file managing the bootstrap process in CakePHP.
 By default, caching is using the filesystem as storage.
-What we're going to do is to make use of the built-in APC module that comes with cloudControl and store the cache information there.
+What we're going to do is to make use of the built-in APC module that comes with exoscale and store the cache information there.
 We could use Memcache, but for the purposes of this tutorial, we'll be using APC.

 Go down in the file until you find a line similar to below: